 King Vivian, the costume designer for this picture told his assistant, “The seam on the waist needs to be pinned more to the right, otherwise we’ll have an unsightly pucker”, and “Pull out that pin and lower it half-an-inch lower”.
 The outfit being fitted was for a costume epic, “The Fall of The Roman Empire”.
 Warren William’s stand-in was waiting impatiently for his chance to be fitted, occasionally glaring at me, holding me personally responsible somehow for his long wait.
 As if moviegoers will spend more time looking at Warren William’s outfit instead of Constance Bennett’s.
 Well, too bad.
 Men’s costuming always came after women’s.

+King Vivian consulted his design sketches the way an architect looks over his floor plan, glancing from the sketch to the assistants carefully pinning the material around me.
+“What do you think, Mr. Vivian?” a production assistant asked him.
 “We have the wrong girl, she’s so tall and Miss Bennett is so short.
 Why did they send her here?
 We’ll just have to scale everything down.
 She’s got perfect legs, perfect breasts and the tiniest hips but not really the size we want.
 Oh well, we’ll just have to work with it”.

 Warren William's stand-in began pacing in circles harrumphing and cartoon coughing, making his disgust quite vocal.
 King Vivian’s seamstress, a little Prussian woman finally ran up to him and yelled, “Go in other room and sit down – will call for you”.
 The stand-in looked visibly hurt!